coder/websocket/docs/CONTRIBUTING.md

 Please be as descriptive as possible with your description.

+Reproducible examples are key to fixing bugs and strongly encouraged.

 ## Pull requests

+Good issues for first time contributors are marked as such.
+Please feel free to reach out for clarification on what needs to be done.

-Please split up changes into several small descriptive commits.
+Split up large changes into several small descriptive commits.

-Please capitalize the first word in the commit message title.
+Capitalize the first word in the commit message title.

 The commit message title should use the verb tense + phrase that completes the blank in

 > This change modifies websocket to \_\_\_\_\_\_\_\_\_

 Be sure to link to an existing issue if one exists.
-In general, try creating an issue before making a PR to get some discussion going and to make sure you do not spend time on a PR that may be rejected.
+In general, create an issue before a PR to get some discussion going and to make sure you do not spend time on a PR that may be rejected.

 You can run tests normally with `go test`.